 An Earthship is a building with a soul.
-Its designed as a self-contained, impact minimising land-based ‘ship’ – constructed from what others throw away and designed to work in harmony with our environment using simple physics and common sense design.
+It is designed as a self-contained, low impact land-based ‘ship’ – constructed largely from what others throw away and designed to work in harmony with our environment using simple physics and common sense design.

-It is officially defined by its creator, the Biotect (as opposed to Architect) Mike Reynolds, as a building that conforms to the following six principles:
+It is defined by its originator, Mike Reynolds, as a building that conforms to the following six principles:

 - Built with natural/recycled materials

 - Solar & Wind-generated (renewable) electricity

 - Water Harvesting

 - Food Production